lambda-nvda/lambdaNvda/README.md

 ##Setup
 To install this addon go to "Releases" in the Github repository page, then jump to the Downloads heading.
 Open the first link you'll locate, which is named "lambda.nvda-addon".
 Download it and run it using your NVDA Screen Reader.
 The setup will be automatically performed.

-##Before start using this addon.
+##Before starting to use this addon.
 This addon creates an NVDA profile named "lambda" which is associated with the "lambda.exe" application.
-The profile is configured with all option regarding the custom braille tables, the focus tethering and the flat mode settings.
+The profile automatically sets all braille options: the custom braille tables, the focus tethering and the flat mode settings.

 If a previous existing profile with the same name is present, this will not be override and you have to manually put this configuration inside your profile setting file.